 2. Add the butter, maple syrup, and fresh berries.
 Enjoy!

-2. Add your chopped pepper, onion, tomato, cucumber, cilantro, and celery (the veggies) in a large bowl.
+1. First prep your veggies.
+Add your chopped pepper, onion, tomato, cucumber, cilantro, and celery in an extra sized large bowl.
+Cover and set aside in the fridge.

-3. Add the lime juice, Clamato, shrimp juice, salt and pepper and mix well.
-Add additional salt, pepper, and lime juice if needed or until desired taste.
+3. Remove the veggies from the fridge and add the shrimp once cooled.
+Then add the lime juice, Clamato, shrimp juice, salt, and mix well.
+Add additional salt, pepper, extra cilantro and lime juice if needed or until desired taste.

 Enjoy!